-High on the list of cheap Boston places to stay, HI Boston hostel is an all-time favorite among many.
-This hostel is fun, funky, and offers a friendly place to spend a few days in the city.
-It’s located near Chinatown and within easy walking distance of top Downtown attractions.
+This hostel sits in the theater district and offers a fun, funky, and friendly place to spend a few days in the city.
+It’s also within easy walking distance of Chinatown and the top Downtown Boston attractions.

 A free breakfast is served every morning, saving money and filling you up for a busy day out.
-There’s also free bedding and towels offered to all guests – which is great for backpackers.
+The hostel also offers bedding and towels to all guests – which is great for backpackers.

-While it is located in Everett, it is close to the Downtown area and within easy reach of public transport to get anywhere else.
+While it is located in Everett, it is still close to the Downtown area and within easy reach of public transport to get anywhere else.

 Although the hostel is slightly out of the city, it’s well within public transport zones and not too far from the big attractions.
 There’s even a nearby swimmable beach for those looking to take a dip.

 While it’s not quite like other hostels, Found balances a hotel’s privacy with a hostel’s prices.